neezcha/neezcha.github.io/projects/MWE.md

 With the continued efforts of planetary exploration of Mars, the possibility of a manned mission has increased, along with the need for resources.
 Both local and imported.
 Through the use of In-Situ Resource Utilization (ISRU), resources such as water, can be extracted from the local environment in a variety of ways.

-Mars Water Extraction (MWE), is an ongoing research project was created by Agnes  Straatman, and is lead by Mahea Kini, mentored by Dr. Aaron Hanai, Dr. Dilmurat Azimov, and Li-Anne Delavega.
+Mars Water Extraction (MWE), is an ongoing research project created and lead by by Agnes Straatman.
+Special thanks to Dr. Aaron Hanai, Dr. Dilmurat Azimov, and Li-Anne Delavega for their guidance.

 # May 2018 we presented our 14 locations of interest at the Spring 2018 [HESTEMP](http://manoa.hawaii.edu/hestemp/) conference where NASA representatives were present.